welcomeasy-dev/Mini-CRM/README.md

 * [ ] Use Datatables.net library to show table – with our without server-side rendering
 * [ ] Use more complicated front-end theme like AdminLTE
-* [ ] Email notification: send email whenever new company is entered (use Mailgun or Mailtrap)
 * [ ] Make the project multi-language (using resources/lang folder)

 ## How to Install